-- 3 pounds venison, lamb or beef
+- 3 pounds venison

 - 4 grams Instacure No. 1 (optional)

-- 10 grams ground black pepper (about 2 teaspoons)
+- 10 grams ground black pepper, about 2 teaspoons

-- 1/2 cup red wine (I used a Primitivo)
+- 1/4 cup red wine

-- 25 grams dry milk powder (optional)
+- 20 grams dry milk powder (optional)

-- hog casings, about 12-15 feet
+- hog casings about 12 to 15 feet

 - When you are ready to grind, mix the meat and fat with all the herbs and spices.
 If you are using the dry milk powder, mix that in, too.
 I use it when I slow-smoke sausages; it helps them retain moisture and shrink less after they come out of the smoker.
 Make sure the meat and fat are 37°F or colder by putting the mixture in the freezer for an hour or so.
 Put the wine in the fridge.

-- Grind through your meat grinder (you can use a food processor in a pinch, but you will not get a fine texture) using the coarse die (6 mm or 7 mm).
+- Grind through your meat grinder (you can use a food processor in a pinch, but you will not get a very good texture) using the coarse die (6 mm or 7 mm).

 - Hang the sausages in a cool place for up to a day (ideally hanging in a fridge, but even an hour at room temperature helps a lot).
 Once they have dried a bit, put in the fridge until needed.
 They will keep for at least a week refrigerated.
 If you are freezing the sausages, wait a day before doing so.
 This will tighten up the sausages and help them keep their shape in the deep-freeze.